 Skip to content

-This document describes the structure of JSON output from Affinity CLI commands.
+This document describes the output formats available from Affinity CLI commands.

 Table of Contents